-In order to develop employability skills, VCAL gives students the choice of undertaking a structured work placement or students can undertake a school based apprenticeship or Traineeship (SBNAT) a part-time apprenticeship/traineeship,.
+In order to develop employability skills, VCAL gives students the choice of undertaking a structured work placement or students can undertake a School Based Apprenticeship or Traineeship (SBAT)a part-time apprenticeship/traineeship.

-Students can also study units and modules that will help prepare them for work, for example Occupational Health & Safety or job interview skills.
+Students will also study units that will help prepare them for work, for example Occupational Health & Safety or job preparation skills.

 Strand 4 - Personal development skills

-As part of the VCAL program students participate in projects and activities in the community or school that will help develop teamwork skills, self-confidence and other skills important for life and work.
+As part of the VCAL program students participate in projects and activities in the community or school that aim to develop teamwork skills, self-confidence and other skills important for life and work.

-There is a strong focus on community awareness in which students work with their peers to develop a community awareness project.
+There is a strong focus on community awareness where students work with their peers to develop a community awareness project.